s0md3v/dump/twitter-status/README.md

-This is a hacky script that monitors your network activity and automatically changes your twitter profile picture according to your online/offline status.
+This is a hacky script that monitors your network activity for twitter usage and changes your twitter profile picture according to your online/offline status.

 ![demo](/twitter-status/demo.png)